Coffee to Croatians is important. No, seriously, really important.

-Coffee to Croatians is important.
-A nice strong coffee, whether it be an espresso from a coffee bar or Croatian coffee cooked on the stove top at home is critical to a Croatian’s existence.
+Coffee to Croatians is essential.
+Whether it be an espresso from a coffee bar or Croatian coffee cooked on the stovetop at home, an excellent, strong coffee is critical to a Croatian’s existence.
 You have no idea how big a cup of joe can be until you’re in Croatia.
-As one of my favorite expat bloggers Zablogreb says;
+As one of my favorite expat bloggers, Zablogreb says,

 Coffee In Croatia: What Type Of Coffee Should You Order?

-First things first, you should know that the Croatian word for coffee is Kava.
-Sometimes heard as Kavu or Kave due to the sophisticated use of cases and plurals in the Croatian language.
-Before you get to ordering a coffee, I suggest you follow your nose and determine where the best coffee aroma is coming from and check out how busy the coffee bar is.
-If the coffee aroma is tickling your sense of smell and the coffee bar has a number of patrons, you’re in the right place for a great Croatian coffee.
+Before you get to ordering a coffee, I suggest you follow your nose, determine where the best coffee aroma comes from, and check out how busy the coffee bar is.
+If the coffee aroma tickles your sense of smell and the coffee bar has several patrons, you’re in the right place for excellent Croatian coffee.

 The next step is to work out the type of coffee you want:

 |You like lots of milk||Bijela kava||A simple white coffee (kind of like a latte) made with an espresso shot and lots of warm milk.
 This is the biggest coffee you can order in Croatia.|

 |You like milk, but not a full glass||Veliki Macchiato||A shot of espresso with about 1/4 cup of warm foamy milk.|

 |You like a small, strong coffee with a dash of milk||Macchiato||A shot of espresso with the tiniest splash of warm, foamy milk.|

 |You like low-fat milk||N/A||Too bad milk is milk, and there are no skinny, low-fat, two percent, or added calcium options—just regular whole-fat milk.
 Never fear; you are on holiday, and a little extra fat won’t kill you.|